 There will be three exams in this course: two midterms and a final.
-Dates for exams can be found below on this syllabus.
+Dates for exams can be found starting on page 7 of this syllabus.
 Exams will consist of some combination of multiple choice and essay.
 The specifics of the exams will be discussed in detail as the course progresses.
-As the exams will be cumulative, you should be able understand and apply material from previous sections of the course throughout.